Cartus/cartus.github.io/_news/announcement_2.md

 - Research Direction: Share your research area and any publication records.
 If you don’t have publications, feel free to outline your research interests instead.
 - Interest in My Work: Specify which of my research directions or papers interest you, and what particular area you wish to pursue if you join my team.
 - Additional Information: Attach any relevant documents, such as your resume or transcripts.
-Please format the attachments as “Year-Position-Your Name-Affiliation” (e.g., “25Fall-PhD-Wukong-SYSU”).
+Please format the title of the email as “Year-Position-Your Name-Affiliation” (e.g., “25Fall-PhD-Wukong-SYSU”).

 I typically respond to most emails quickly, whether to schedule an interview or to indicate that we may not be a good fit.
 If you don’t hear back from me for a while, it means I’m still considering your application and may need additional time.
 Thank you for your understanding!